Ishikawa7/OSINT-Linkedin-meta-analysis-/README.md

 5) Transform the directed graph in undirected for MST algorithm
 6) Visualize the graph

-The graph rappresent the network of similar companies o the target, here the result:
+The graph rappresent the network of similar companies of the target, here the result:

 ![MST_target](MST_simili_online.png)